-I didn’t play World of Warcraft when it launched 15 years ago when I played some World of Warcraft with friends seven years ago, around the time of the Mists of Pandaria expansion.
-I hadn’t played it before and I didn’t get into the lore.
+I didn’t play World of Warcraft when it launched 15 years ago.
+However, I did play it with friends about seven years ago, around the time of the Mists of Pandaria expansion.
+As I hadn’t played it before, I wasn’t into the lore nor did it appeal to me.
 I enjoyed running around in the big open world, seeing new places, and completing quests.

 This year I got the opportunity to experience the original game with the release of World of Warcraft: Classic.
 The game rolled back the clock and got back to its roots.
 The Classic game is less complicated with fewer distinct systems to keep track of.
 There’s less to do in the world, but I don’t miss the busywork that has been added to the modern game.
 I thought I’d give it a try.